Volkswagen sets end-November deadline for scandal whistleblowers

 VW is eager to show federal prosecutors in Detroit and Washington that it is fully cooperating with the criminal investigation into the company’s admitted use of "defeat devices" in 482,000 U.S. diesel vehicles.

-U.S. Attorney Preet Bharara in New York in September cited General Motors Co's (GM.N) cooperation as a factor in the government's decision to impose a $900 million fine for the delayed ignition switch recall linked to 124 deaths and 275 injuries.
+U.S. Attorney Preet Bharara in New York in September cited General Motors Co's (GM.N) cooperation as a factor in the government's decision to impose a $900 million (591 million pounds) fine for the delayed ignition switch recall linked to 124 deaths and 275 injuries.

 By contrast, Bharara's office imposed a fine of $1.2 billion in March 2014 for Toyota Motor Corp's (7203.T) delayed recall over sudden acceleration problems which were linked to only about a half-dozen deaths.